 Most modern search engines like Google use cross-site links as an indication of a site’s popularity and relevance in a particular field.
 By exchanging meaningful links with relevant sites in a particular field, a site can improve its search engine results.
 There may be a temptation here to exchange links with sites that are simply aggregators of links.
 This might provide a temporary boost to search engine placement, but ultimately if the links are not on sites that offer real live users a meaningful web experience, they will not provide long-term benefit.
 Before exchanging links with another site, consider whether or not it is a site you would visit and trust as a resource.
 If not, it is probably not worth the effort.

-Google Analytics and Webmaster Tools
+Google Search Console and Bing Webmaster Tools

 No Magic Bullet

 There is no secret weapon to ensure top search engine placement.
 Many promises of search engine optimization rely on short-term “gaming” of a search engine’s relevance ranking algorithms.
 But just as the “gamers” evolve their tactics, the search engines are constantly being enhanced to counteract them.
-Ultimately the best way to ensure long-term relevance within search engine listings is to stick to the principles of well-organized, validated XHTML documents and meaningful content.
+Ultimately the best way to ensure long-term relevance within search engine listings is to stick to the principles of well-organized, validated HTML5 documents and meaningful content.